BestTimesToVisit.com Logo

 Cost:Typically 1-3 Somoni per ride, depending on distance.

 Tip:Be prepared for a crowded ride, especially during rush hour.
 Have the correct fare ready to avoid delays.
-Learn a few basic Tajik phrases to ask for directions or your destination.
+Learn a few basic Tajik phrases to ask for directions or the name of your destination.
 Avoid carrying large amounts of cash.

 Taxis